 The data presented in the profit and loss statement and the statement of cash flows is for a certain period of time.
 The data presented in the balance sheet is for a specific date.

 Your retained earnings data, which shows your profits or losses from the first day of your business to the present are shown on your balance sheet in small businesses.
-In larger businesses this data is detailed in a separate report called a Statement of Owner’s Equity.
+In larger businesses, this data is detailed in a separate report called a Statement of Owner’s Equity.

 A statement of owner’s equity a summary of the changes in the owner’s equity that occurred during a specific period of time, such as a month or year.
 It is also called a Retained Earnings Statement.

-Understanding financial statements is not rocket science.
+Understanding financial statements are not rocket science.
 Most small business owners have basic financial information on their financial statements.
 So learn basic accounting principles and gain a basic understanding of how to prepare and read financial statements.

-This information will help you with your day to day financial decisions in your business and help you in your quest for financial success.
+This information will help you with your day-to-day financial decisions in your business and help you in your quest for financial success.